Written by Victoria Last on Tuesday 20th February 2018

-After over 5 years of working in market access consultancy I’m pretty sure my family and close friends are still not entirely certain what it is exactly that I do for a living!
+After over 5 years of working at a market access consulting firm, I’m pretty sure my family and close friends are still not entirely certain what it is exactly that I do for a living!
 So I posed the question, and the response was:

 “Something with drugs”